-Radiotherapy treatment will be delivered by a TomoTherapy machine.
-The therapeutic radiographers, who are the specialists who deliver the treatment every day, will help your child in the same position as they were for their CT planning scan.
-This will include wearing the mask.
+The Therapeutic Radiographers, who are the specialists that deliver the radiotherapy treatment each day, will help your child lie in the same position as they were for their CT planning scan.
+This will include wearing the radiotherapy mask.
+You can be present in the room during this period.